 Victorian forest, fibre and wood products industry participants produce a wide range of product types from superb quality appearance and structural grade timbers through to woodchips and all paper types for the Australian and international markets.
 60% of respondents to the 2016 VAFI Members Survey export their products.

 The international trade of forest products is a key influence on Australia’s forest and wood products sector.
 Overall, Australia imports more forest products than it exports, with an average trade deficit of $1.8 billion in value per year.
-The total value of wood and paper product exports in 2015–16 was $3.1 billion and the total value of imports was $5.5 billion (ABARES Australia’s Forests at a Glance 2017).
+The total value of wood and paper product exports in 2016–17 was $3.5 billion and the total value of imports was $5.25 billion (ABARES, 2018).

 While imported forest products increase competition for Australian manufacturers, they will remain a key part of the industry.
 Imported products provide an important resource for construction and other applications, particularly where products in demand are not, or cannot, be processed or manufactured in Australia.